 How to get the fare discount with your Total Mobility card or Total Mobility AT HOP card

 The Total Mobility scheme offers eligible registered individuals a 50 per cent discount (up to a maximum subsidy of $40) on fares charged by contracted taxi transport providers in the Auckland region.

-The discount applies to the card-holder and one support person or carer travelling with you.
+The discount applies to the card-holder and 1 support person or carer travelling with you.